 What is the longest balance transfer period?

-It’s always important to research and compare your options when choosing a credit card.
-When specifically looking at balance transfer credit cards, these are the key features to consider:
+It’s always important to research and compare your options.
+These are the key features to consider when looking at balance transfer credit cards:

 This is the regular rate that interest reverts to once the promotional period ends.
-It’s usually the standard cash advance rate for that card, and sometimes the purchase rate.
 This is important in case you still have outstanding debt on your card when the revert rate applies.

-Some credit cards charge a one-time balance transfer fee ranging from 1-2.5% of your balance transfer amount.
+Some credit cards charge a one-time balance transfer fee ranging from 3% to 5% of your balance transfer amount.
 Be aware that cards with longer promotional periods tend to charge a higher balance transfer fee.

-This could be your new card’s credit limit, or even up to a certain percentage of your credit limit, ranging from 75-90%.
-For example, if you are approved for a credit limit of $5,000 on a card that allows transfers of up to 75% of your limit, the maximum amount you could move to the new card would be $3,750.
+This could be your new card’s credit limit, or even up to a certain percentage of your credit limit, ranging from 75% to 90%.
+For example, if you’re approved for a credit limit of $5,000 on a card that allows transfers of up to 75% of your limit, the maximum amount you could move to the new card would be $3,750, less any fees.

 This varies with each card, but there may be other conditions limiting where you can transfer your balance from.
-For example, some cards only allow balance transfers from other credit cards and store cards, while some accept debts from personal loans as well.
+For example, some cards only allow balance transfers from other credit cards and store cards, while some accept debts from personal loans or even mortgages.

 Credit card annual fees can have an impact on the value you get from a balance transfer offer, so make sure your savings more than offset any card fees.